Breast Augmentation/Breast Implants

-Breast Augmentation Surgery involves placing a breast implant under the breast tissue or muscle of the chest wall to increase breast size, improve shape or restore symmetry to the two breasts.
-It is sometimes combined with a breast lift (mastopexy).
+Breast Augmentation Surgery involves placing a breast implant under the breast tissue or muscle of the chest wall.

 Common reasons why women consider having breast augmentation surgery